top of page

 Humanitarianism: The Core of Our Mission

-At the heart of our mission lies a steadfast commitment to humanitarianism.
-By inviting individuals of diverse racial and ethnic backgrounds and uniting all bands of Arawak Taino under a shared purpose, we embody a collective effort to achieve the essential goal of National Tribal Recognition.
 This inclusive approach strengthens our vision and amplifies the voices of those we represent.
 In Many cases, some forget the importance and significance of Allyship.
 Here at T.AI.N.O., we recognize that allyship is not only a necessary ingredient but also significant to our organizational success.
 We support, promote, and accept Allyship.
-Nothing resounds louder than the voice of other ethnic and cultural demographics in support.
-So we firmly believe that allyship should be at the forefront of any organization's growth.

 We envision a future where the Arawak Taino can thrive and contribute to a more equitable and inclusive society by fostering partnerships within our community and among our allies.
 Together, we are building a legacy of resilience, justice, and unity that transcends boundaries and empowers generations to come.